 Diamond Bar, California: RFP For Emission Control Technologies For Biogas Engines

 The South Coast Air Quality Management District (AQMD) has released an RFP to solicit proposals for the deployment of selective noncatalytic reduction (SNCR) emission control technologies for internal combustion engines operating on landfill and/or digester gas (biogas) to meet AQMD’s January 1, 2016 Rule 1110.2 emission limits (11 ppmvd NOx, 30 ppmvd VOC and 250 ppmvd CO).
 Due to the nature of the potential projects, the actual award amount cannot be determined at this time.
 The successful bidding entities should have proven expertise in working directly with SNCR technologies and biogas renewable distributed electrical power generation.
 Proposals that include a host site demonstration partner, located in the South Coast Air Basin with landfill or digester gas application will be awarded additional points during the evaluation process.
-The complete RFP can be downloaded at http://www.aqmd.gov/rfp/attachments/2013/P2013-13.doc.
 Proposals must be submitted to the AQMD on or before 1:00 p.m. on Wednesday, December 19, 2012.
-Questions regarding this solicitation can be directed to Alfonso Baez, (909) 396-2516, email@example.com.
+Questions regarding this solicitation can be directed to Alfonso Baez, (909) 396-2516, firstname.lastname@example.org.

 Tamworth, New Hampshire: New Data On Biogas Production At WWTPs